soliantconsulting/SoliantEntityAudit/README.md

 Authentication
 =======

+You may configure a custom entity to serve as the user entity for mapping revisions to users.
+You may configure a custom authentication service too.
+By default these map to ZfcUserDoctrineORM\Entity\User and zfcuser_auth_service.
+For example to use a custom entity and service Db\Entity\User for an entity and Zend\Authentication\AuthenticationService would work well.

-This module requires a configuration for a user entity class name and authentication service provider.
-This allows support for any service provider using Zend\Authentication\AuthenticationService.
-A service provider must provide hasIdentity and getIdentity and return an instance of the configured user entity class.
+The user entity must implement getDisplayName, getId, and getEmail.
+The authentication service must implement hasIdentity and getIdentity which returns an instance of the current user entity.

 Inspired by SimpleThings